Orientalism 1830-1900

 Gustav rightly feels that the lively and colored activity around the facades richly decorated with marbles and mosaics will be the theme of his masterpieces.
 In 1890 in Munich, he paints two oils on panel showing in different angles the preparation of an outdoor celebration with the soothing shadow of the portico in the foreground.
 He thus brings a rare direct testimony by a European visitor concerning this site before it was ravaged by fire in 1893.

-One of these paintings, 121 x 97 cm, was sold for £ 2.5M including premium by Christie's on July 2, 2008.
-The other one, 121 x 92 cm, will be sold as lot 10 by Christie's in London on April 29.
-The March 6 press release announces an estimate in the region of £ 3M.
-Please watch the short video shared by the auction house.
+One of these paintings, 121 x 97 cm, was sold for £ 2.5M by Christie's on July 2, 2008.
+The other one, 121 x 92 cm, was sold for £ 3.6M by Christie's on April 29, 2019.

-2019 SOLD for £ 4.3M including premium
+2019 SOLD for £ 4.3M by Sotheby's

 At the end of the 1870s, Rudolf Ernst and Ludwig Deutsch leave Vienna for a career in Paris.
 They specialize in Orientalist painting, characterized by a photographic realism and by a painstaking pictorial technique.
 Ernst will be mostly inspired by Morocco and Turkey and Deutsch by Egypt.